kevung/bgfparser/README.md

 - BGBlitz for creating the analysis software
 - The backgammon community for the XGID and position notation standards
+- Inspired by the web interface design of [xgparser](https://github.com/kevung/xgparser)

 ## Support